-main retail core) as shown on page 29 seems arbitrary and not to bear any relationship with 'on the ground' factors. eastern boundary places the east side of Fawcett St and the northern part of John St in a different district, whereas in practice the eastern and western sides of the street are indistinguishable functionally and architecturally, whilst of course the northern part of John St contains a major department store.
+main retail core) as shown on page 29 seems arbitrary and not to bear any relationship with 'on the ground' factors. eastern boundary places the east side of Fawcett St and the northern part of John St in a different district, whereas in the street are indistinguishable functionally and architecturally, whilst of course the northern part of John St contains a major department store.
 Perhaps boundary should be redrawn to include the northern block of John St and the eastern side of the central and southern blocks of Fawcett St. (NB the report refers to the need to treat Fawcett which is surely at odds with the present definition of the sub areas).